 Electromyography (EMG) is a medical technique used to evaluate and record the electrical activity produced by skeletal muscles.
 EMG electrodes are used in coordination with our motion capture system, allowing us to see which muscles are working properly.
 With the aid of EMG, abnormalities can be detected within the muscular system and how the muscles are working with the patient’s skeletal system.
 EMG’s are very useful for patients undergoing rehab (to track progress) and for patients with neuromusculoskeletal conditions (to better understand how our patients may be better treated).

-Isometric/isokinetic dynamometers are devices used to measure strength in the lower and upper extremities.
+The lab has two isometric/isokinetic dynamometers to measure strength in the lower and upper extremities.
 They are used to test post-operative strength or changes in strength during the course of therapy.
 Our dynamometers are useful for quantifying muscle strength and allow us to systematically observe how well a patients muscle is functioning.

 The Malleolar Valgus Index (MVI) is a static measurement taken with a flatbed computer scanner.
 An MVI value is helpful in categorizing the structure of a foot along a spectrum containing planus (flat-foot), rectus (ideally-aligned), and cavus (high-arched) feet.